 Secondly, because flights and the overall cost for a weekend in Brussels were much less than one in The Netherlands.

-So here is my guide for Brussels: everything you can do in one day in Brussels, a weekend in Brussels, or three days in Brussels, together with day trips from Brussels you would want to know about.
+So here is my guide for Brussels: everything you can do on a weekend in Brussels, or three days in Brussels, together with day trips from Brussels you would want to know about.

-Oh, and if you are wondering where to stay in Brussels, you seriously need to check out this Brussels hotel guide and choose your perfect location in the capital or Europe.
+Oh, and if you are wondering where to stay in Brussels, you seriously need to check out this Brussels hotel guide and choose your perfect location in the capital of Europe.